Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Introduction

 \section{Introduction}

-Synthetic Control Group (SCG) methods \citep{Abadie:2003, Abadie:2010, Abadie:2015} are an increasingly popular approach used to draw causal inference under the potential outcome framework \cite[e.g.,][]{Rubin:1974, Rubin:2005} in panel comparative case studies.
-In these studies, the outcome of interest is observed for a limited number of treated units, often only a single one, and for a number of control units, with respect to a number of periods both prior and after the assignment of the treatment.
-See \citep{Abadie:2020} for a review of the empirical and methodological aspects of SCG methods.
-The SCG method focuses on causal effects for treated units.
-Under the Stable Unit treatment Value assumption (SUTVA), which rules out the presence of interference (no-interference assumption) and hidden versions of treatments \citep{Rubin:1980}, and suitable assumptions on the treatment assignment mechanism \cite[e.g.,][]{Athey:2018}, for each point in time after the assignment of the treatment, a weighted average of the observed potential outcomes of control units is used to reconstruct the potential outcomes under control for treated units.
-These weighted averages, named synthetic controls, are constructed minimizing some distance between pre-treatment outcomes and covariates for the treated units.
-In the last two decades, SCG methods have gained widespread popularity, and there has been a growing number of studies applying them -- under SUTVA -- to the investigation of the economic effects on particular locations of a wide range of events or interventions including natural disasters (e.g., \citealt{Coffman:2012, Cavallo:2013, Barone:2014}); terrorism or organized crime \citep{Abadie:2003, Montalvo:2011, Pinotti:2015, Becker:2017}; major political events \citep{Sanso:2011, Abadie:2015, Grier:2016, Campos:2018}; economic, fiscal or labor-regulation reforms \citep{Billmeier:2013, Kleven:2013, Bohn:2014, Eren:2016}; health or social policies \citep{Abadie:2010, Hinrichs:2012, Bassok:2014, Bauhoff:2014, Kreif:2016}; hydrocarbon extraction \citep{Mideksa:2013, Munasib:2015}; local and regional development policies \citep{Ando:2015, Liu:2015, Barone:2016, Gobillon:2016, DiCataldo:2017}.
+Synthetic Control Group (SCG) methods \citep{Abadie:2003, Abadie:2010, Abadie:2015} are an increasingly popular approach used to draw causal inference under the potential outcome framework \cite[e.g.,][]{Rubin:1974} in panel comparative case studies.
+In these studies, the outcome of interest is observed for a limited number of treated units, often only a single one, and for a number of control units, with respect to a number of periods both before and after the assignment of the treatment.
+SCG methods focus on causal effects for treated units: for each point in time after the assignment of the treatment, a weighted average of the observed potential outcomes of control units is used to reconstruct the potential outcomes under control for treated units.
+These weighted averages are named synthetic controls.
+The vector of weights is chosen by minimizing some distance between pre-treatment outcomes and covariates for the treated units and the weighted average of pre-treatment outcomes and covariates for the control units.
+See \cite{Abadie:2021} for a review of the empirical and methodological aspects of SCG methods.